What gun control proposals will the U.S. House consider? Here’s the list - NewsBreak

 House Majority Leader Steny Hoyer, a Maryland Democrat, said on Twitter that the House separately will take up Georgia Democratic Rep. Lucy McBath’s “red flag” bill this month.
 Red flag laws allow the courts or law enforcement to temporarily remove a firearm from an individual who is adjudged to pose a threat to themselves or others.

 The House Judiciary markup is at 10 a.m.
-Eastern time Thursday and can be watched here.
+Eastern Time on Thursday and can be watched here.

 Here are the eight bills combined in the House Judiciary package: